 As with all research projects it is imperative to collect accurate information.
 We ask that you all keep an eye out for tagged fish while out fishing.
 If you find one Please record and forward the following capture details;

 We would also like any comments you would like to add and a photo or two if possible for promotional use.
-Fish Tag Recovery forms are also available to download on line.
+Fish Tag Recovery forms can also be download on line at https:/tindaleresearch.org.nz/tagging-program/fish-tag-recovery-form/

 The running of citizen science programs and assisting in many research projects is a major undertaking.
-So far there has been a lot of interest from anglers, marine biology students, research institutions and the public following our initial pilot study, therefore this program has been expanded to include all inshore species.
+There was a lot of interest from anglers, marine biology students, research institutions and the public following our initial pilot study, Many have since partnered or joined in the tagging project therefore this program was expanded to include all inshore species.

-Tagging kits and additional tags are available to anyone interested in participating in the program.
-These can be purchased by contacting firstname.lastname@example.org .
+- Tagging kits and additional tags are available to anyone interested in participating in the program.
+These are sold at cost and can be purchased off our website, Trademe, at events, or by emailing firstname.lastname@example.org .

 Projects like this would not be possible without the support of a wide range of organisations, sponsors and volunteers so we welcome any additional contributions

-Regular updates will be posted on the Tindale Marine Research Charitable Trust Facebook page and on our website science section.
+Regular updates will be posted on the Tindale Marine Research Charitable Trust Facebook page and on our website newsletter section.

 Join the cause and Donate today